Meleeka Clary: Early life and education

 Clary was born on October 14, 1973, in Boston, Massachusetts, to Andrew Lee Clary and Larriana Clary.
 At age 8, she was enrolled in Vicki's School of Dancing and Acting.

-In 2000, she received her bachelor's degree in Criminal Justice, followed by a master's degree in the same field from Curry University in 2004.
+In 2000, she received her bachelor's degree in criminal justice, followed by a master's degree in the same field from Curry University in 2004.
 In the following year, she also earned a para-legal degree from Northeastern University.
 Then in 2008, Clary started her PhD in clinical psychology at Walden University and completed it in 2021.

 Career

 Clary started her professional career in 1998 as an office manager at Alternative Solutions.
 Initially, she was hired as a paralegal at the William/Rangulong Law Office, which is located in Malden.

 After completing her bachelor's degree, Clary pursued a career in counseling and began working at Hilderbrand Shelter as a counselor, providing support to individuals affected by domestic violence, drug addiction, and HIV.
 She has also held counseling positions at other institutes, such as Inn Transition Shelter and Meaningful Days Services.

 In 2005, Clary became an instructor at Premier Education Group (Salter School), where she educated career students that were pursuing higher education levels in the medical field.
-In her career, Clary has also been an instructor at Lincoln Tech Career Institute, ITT Tech Institute, and IVY Tech Institute.
-Currently Clary is serving a clinical psychologist at HMWP Psychology Counselling.
+In her career, Clary has also been an instructor at Lincoln Tech Career Institute, ITT Technical Institute, and Ivy Tech Community College of Indiana.
+Currently Clary is serving as a clinical psychologist at HMWP Psychology Counselling.